-- 8.1 All equipment, materials and supplies received will be inspected by an Office to determine whether or not they conform to the specifications set forth in the Purchase Order or contract.
-This requirement will be delegated by the elected official/department head to personnel qualified to perform such inspections. - 8.2 Upon receipt of merchandise, and after inspection and testing, the Office will create a receiver online through financial system. - 8.3 If the Office refuses to accept the merchandise because of a failure to meet the specifications, they will immediately contact Purchasing, and state their reasons for withholding acceptance.
+- 8.2 Upon receipt of merchandise, and after inspection and testing, the Office will create a receiver online through financial system. - 8.3 If the Office refuses to accept the merchandise because of a failure to meet the specifications, they will immediately contact Purchasing, and state their reasons for withholding acceptance.
 Purchasing will then take immediate action to compel replacement by the vendor, cancel the order, or otherwise take action to supply the Office with the needed merchandise. - 8.4 If for any reason only partial shipments are received, Purchasing should be notified immediately.
-Purchasing will then contact the supplier to determine the reason for delay and the date of delivery of the balance of the order.

-8.5 If an instance arises requiring outside testing laboratories to be utilized, the necessary arrangements will be made by Purchasing.
+Purchasing will then contact the supplier to determine the reason for delay and the date of delivery of the balance of the order. - 8.5 If an instance arises requiring outside testing laboratories to be utilized, the necessary arrangements will be made by Purchasing.
 Payment for testing will normally be made from the Office's Fees & Services budget line; however, if the test reveals non-spec materials have been supplied, the vendor will pay for the testing or face possible disqualification from future bidding.